awsdocs/aws-lambda-developer-guide/doc_source/configuration-codesigning.md

 ## Configuring IAM policies<a name="config-codesigning-policies"></a>

 To grant permission for a user to access the [code signing API operations](#config-codesigning-api), attach one or more policy statements to the user policy\.
-For more information about user policies, see [Identity\-based IAM policies for AWS Lambda](access-control-identity-based.md)\.
+For more information about user policies, see [Identity\-based IAM policies for Lambda](access-control-identity-based.md)\.

 The following example policy statement grants permission to create, update, and retrieve code signing configurations\.